UBC-CS/cpsc100/notes/week05/week05_summary.md

 Week 5 Summary
 =======================

-This week we will start working with some data, using the BeautifulSoup, and parsing data from the internet!
+This week we will start working with some data representations!